 From allergies to room preferences, special requests are like gold nuggets in the world of guest data, providing obvious cues for how to personalize the guest experience.

-Modern booking engines allow properties to offer guests the opportunity to make special requests at the time of booking, such as requesting in-room extras like wine and chocolates, adding activities to the reservation, requesting a pet-friendly room, or informing the property of any special dietary requests.
+Booking engines allow properties to offer guests the opportunity to make special requests at the time of booking, such as requesting in-room extras like wine and chocolates, adding activities to the reservation, requesting a pet-friendly room, or informing the property of any special dietary requests.
 This data is automatically recorded on reservation folios and can be saved in guest profiles to anticipate guest needs for future stays.

 Special requests and guest preferences can also be noted through direct interactions with staff (via email, phone or in person) and manually recorded in guest profiles.
 If a guest requests extra pillows, note their pillow preference in their profile.
 When a guest asks for local recommendations, their interests can be recorded.
 If a guest mentions it’s their anniversary, that should be noted too.